shivakumardhandapani/Autonomous-Vehicle-Path-Planning-PPDA/README.md

 # Autonomous Vehicle Path Planning Using Parallel Processing

 ## Overview
 This project focuses on **real-time path planning** for autonomous vehicles using deep learning models, with an emphasis on **parallel processing** to improve training efficiency and performance.
 The project implements **CNN** and **ResNet-18** models to predict steering angles based on raw input images from the CARLA dataset.
 By leveraging PyTorch's parallelization capabilities, we achieve significant reductions in computation time and enhance model accuracy.
+This project is done for the course Parallel Processing for Data Analytics at Northeastern University by Professor Stratis Ioannadis

 ## Key Features
 - **Parallel vs. Serial Training**: Implemented parallel processing to utilize multiple CPU cores and GPUs, reducing training time by 90% compared to serial execution.